tewarid/tewarid.github.io/_posts/2010/2010-09-16-test-robustness-of-your-networked-applications-using-netem.md

 tags: linux kernel netem chaos engineering testing buildroot
 comments: true
 ---
+# Test robustness of your networked applications using netem

 Adverse network conditions that cause corrupt, delayed, dropped, and out-of-order packets, can play havoc with distributed applications.